-Nansha Kingboard Free Trade Zone Mixed-use Project, designed by Aedas, is located in Guangzhou, the starting point of the ancient Maritime Silk Road.
+Nansha Kingboard Plaza, designed by Aedas, is located in Guangzhou, the starting point of the ancient Maritime Silk Road.
 The site is an elongated, irregular-shaped plot with fantastic views of the Jiaomen River and Phoenix Lake.

 The architecture presents a sense of grandeur much like a gateway to the Belt and Road.
 The building form, a series of stacking geometric blocks, enables a diverse range of silhouettes from different perspectives and capitalises on the surrounding river and lake views.
 The skin is simple and elegant in contrast to the complex building form.
 The horizontal fins act as sun-shading devices to moderate the internal environment.